Ethiopia - How to visit Danakil Depression

 No dessert in the desert

-After the mentioned 5 hours drive everything is already completely devastated and a lot of salt is recognizable on the ground, this shines white like snow.
-Or sugar coating of a huge chocolate cake.
+After the mentioned 5 hours ride, everything is already completely devastated and dry and a lot of salt is recognizable on the ground, this shines white like a sugar coat.

 The strange "Salt Mountain"